On Graph Odd Edge-Colorings and Odd Edge-Coverings: Notation and Preliminary Results

 \section{Notation and Preliminary Results}

 In this section, we introduce some notation that we will frequently use in this work.
-Given a graph $G$, we define a bouquet $\mathcal{B}$ as the set of parallel edges on a pair of adjacent vertices.
-For any two adjacent vertices $v$ and $u$, let $\mathcal{B}_{vu}$ denote the edge set incident to $v$ and $u$.
-Given a loopless graph $G$, define a reduction graph $\text{red}(G)$ to be the spanning subgraph of $G$ where each bouquet $\mathcal B$ is reduced to size $1$ if it has an odd size, and to size $2$ if it has an even size.
-It was proved in \cite{luvzar2014odd} that the odd chromatic index of the reduction graph $\text{red}(G)$ is greater than or equal to that of $G$.
-It follows that for any loopless graph $G$, if $\text{red}(G)$ satisfies the conclusion of Theorem~\ref{main}, then the same is true for $G$.
-Therefore, below we will only consider reduced graphs, that is, graphs satisfying $G=\text{red}(G)$.

-A vertex $v$ is a \textit{cut vertex} if $G-v$ is disconnected; otherwise, it is called an \textit{internal vertex}.
-Let $v$ be a cut vertex of $G$, and let $C_1,\cdots,C_k$ be the connected components of $G-v$.
-Then each $G[V(C_i)\cup \{v\}]$, for $i=1,\cdots,k$, is called a \textit{$v$-lobe} of $G$.
-A \textit{block} of a graph $G$ is a maximal connected subgraph of $G$ that contains no cut vertices.
-For a block $B$ of a graph $G$, the collection of internal vertices in $B$ is denoted by $Int_G(B)$.
-If a block of $G$ contains at most one cut vertex of $G$, we say it is an \textit{end-block} of $G$.
-For each vertex $v\in V(G)$, let $E_G(v)$ be the set of edges that are incident to $v$, and $N_G(v)$ be the set of neighbors of $v$ in $G$.
-In a reduced graph $G$, $N_G'(v)$ denotes the set of neighbors of $v$ in a bouquet of size 1, and $N_G''(v)$ denotes the set of neighbors of $v$ in a bouquet of size 2.
-Let $T$ be an even-sized subset of $V(G)$.
-We define a spanning subgraph $H$ of $G$ to be a \textit{$T$-join} if $d_H(v)$ is odd for all $v\in T$ and even for all $v\notin T$.
+We mention only those points of relevance that are liable to variations.
+The parameters $v(G)=|V(G)|$ and $e(G)=|E(G)|$ are \textit{order} and \textit{size} of $G$, respectively.
+A vertex $v$ is a \textit{cut vertex} of $G$ if $G-v$ has more (connected) components than $G$; otherwise, $v$ is an \textit{internal vertex} of $G$.
+Let $v$ be a cut vertex of $G$, and let $C_1,\ldots,C_k$ be the components of $G-v$.
+Then each $G[V(C_i)\cup \{v\}]$, for $i=1,\ldots,k$, is called a \textit{$v$-lobe} of $G$.
+A \textit{block graph} is a connected graph without cut vertices.
+Given a graph $G$, any maximal block subgraph $B$ is a \textit{block} of $G$.
+For a block $B$ of $G$, each vertex $v\in V(B)$ that is not a cut vertex of $G$ is an \textit{internal vertex} of $B$ (and of $G$); the collection of internal vertices of $B$ is denoted by $\mathrm{Int}_G(B)$.
+Any block of $G$ that contains at most one cut vertex of $G$ is an \textit{end-block} of $G$.
+Every vertex $v$ of a block graph $G$ has a neighbor among the internal vertices of each end-block of $G-v$.